showell/binary-search-experiment/readme.md

 for the simple operations of finding an element (search) or finding a nearby element (successor).

+### Audience ###

+I assume you will be interested in this if:
+* You know basic Python.
+* You know at least one tree-based data structure for searching.
+* You understand what "comparable" data types are.
+* You know what a `successor` function does on an ordered set of values.

 ### SPOILER ALERT ###

 It seems like branches between 3 and 10 elements